Strong solutions to a modified Michelson-Sivashinsky equation: Proof of Theorem

 In our case,

 and owing to the fact that

 we see that the local dissipation from the Laplacian (the term $-4\nu\partial^2_\xi\Omega$) will balance out $h$ when $\xi$ is small.
 Time dependence on the other hand is necessary, since the above integral cannot be made to vanish as $\xi\rightarrow\infty$, while local dissipation from the Laplacian must go to 0 as $\xi\rightarrow\infty$, otherwise the modulus of continuity will become negative for large $\xi$.
 Therefore, we need to rely on the time derivative $\partial_t\Omega$ to balance out those instabilities when $\xi$ is large.
+This will be clear in \S\ref{constsec} below.

 Before constructing the modulus of continuity, let us recall the main ideas introduced in \cite{KNS2008,KNV2007} and slightly modify them in order to be applicable for problem \eqref{maineq}.
 Let us suppose that $\Omega(t,\cdot)$ is an unbounded strong modulus of continuity for each $t\geq0$, and assume that $\theta_0$ has $\Omega(0,\xi)$ as a strict modulus of continuity.
-Furthermore, suppose that $\Omega\in C^1_tC^1_x\left([0,\infty)\times[0,\infty)\right)$, and that $\Omega(\cdot,\xi)$ is non-decreasing as a function of time for each $\xi\in[0,\infty)$.
+Furthermore, suppose that $\Omega\in C\left([0,\infty)\times[0,\infty)\right)$, and that $\Omega(\cdot,\xi)$ is non-decreasing as a function of time for each $\xi\in[0,\infty)$.
 Let us now define